You read that right: Heat stroke is no joke!

 - An elevated heart rate or trouble breathing

-If you have questions about extreme heat and the affects it has, contact a Lahey Health doctor for an appointment.
+If you have questions about extreme heat and the affects it has, contact your health care provider doctor for an appointment.